Non-Compete Clauses in Employment Contracts Generally Not Enforceable Where the Average Employee is Concerned

 2) the former employee absconded with the the employer's Confidential Information; and,

-3) the former employee used the Confidential Information in the course of successfully soliciting clients away from the employer and to the employee's new employer.
+3) the former employee used the Confidential Information in the course of successfully soliciting clients away from the employer and to the employee's new employer sometimes even trying to take clients is enough to satisfy the standard).

 There are many, but here are some permutations.